-The two most important omega-3 fatty acids, EPA and DHA, are present primarily in wild fish, especially in oily/fatty fish, such as tuna, salmon, mackerel, herring, and sardines.
-Consuming more wild fatty fish increases EPA and DHA levels in the bloodstream, but this often is not practical.
-Supplements containing EPA and DHA from fish oil and krill oil also increase the levels of these fatty acids in the bloodstream, and are equally as effective.
+The two most important omega-3 fatty acids, EPA and DHA, are present primarily in wild (not farmed) fish, especially in oily/fatty fish, such as tuna, salmon, mackerel, herring, and sardines.
+Consuming more wild fatty fish increases EPA and DHA levels in the bloodstream, but getting enough is almost impossible in today's modern world.
+Fortunately, fish oil and krill oil supplements containing EPA and DHA also increase the levels of these fatty acids in the bloodstream, and are equally as effective.

-Choosing a supplement: Choose a known and trusted brand to ensure that you obtain a high-quality product, and take no more than 6 pills per day.
-If you are vegetarian, try a micro-algae omega-3 supplement.
+Choosing a Supplement: Choose a known and trusted brand to ensure that you obtain a high-quality product, and take no more than 6 pills per day, or 3 "concentrated" pills.
+If you are vegetarian, try a microalgae (often simply called algae) omega-3 supplement.

 What Are Omega-3 Fatty Acids?

 An omega-3 fatty acid is a type of unsaturated fatty acid, needed for proper functioning of the body.
 The three main omega-3 fatty acids are: